ROMEO: Exploring Juliet through the Lens of Assembly Language: Introduction

 \section{Introduction}

 Machine learning has advanced automatic vulnerability detection significantly compared to traditional static analysis security testing (SAST) tools \cite{Li2018VulDeePeckerDeepLearning}.
 The focus of recent methods is mainly on C/C++ source code, where many vulnerabilities can be detected reliably, but others cannot \cite{Chakraborty2021DeepLearningBased}.
-We argue that the C/C++ compiler's output warrants the same attention as its input, if not more.
+We argue that, at least for C/C++ software projects, but also other languages, the compiler's output warrants the same attention as the source code, if not more.
 The machine code is more closely related to the actual state transitions during execution than the original source code, and SAST tools often fail to consider implementation details of compilers \cite{Balakrishnan2010WYSINWYXWhatYou}.
 Moreover, source code is not always available for third party software, which nevertheless has to be audited.
 Finally, a method that works directly on assembly language or machine code can easily be transferred to a dynamic environment, \eg{} for runtime monitoring of JIT compilers, and it supports all compiled higher-level languages by design.
-While there is recent work in the area of vulnerability detection on machine code and assembly language (see \cref{sec:relwvulndetasm}), there is no reproducible, publicly available dataset for this task.
-To the best of our knowledge, there is also no binary vulnerability method that incorporates the semantics and context information necessary to detect more abstract vulnerabilities spanning multiple functions.